When to Tell Your Boss You Re Interviewing for Another Job

 Red Flags: When You Should Not Tell Your Boss Yet

-- Your visa is tied directly to employer sponsorship and you have no confirmed transfer or alternative authorization.
+Your visa is tied directly to employer sponsorship and you have no confirmed transfer or alternative authorisation.

-- You are in the middle of a major deliverable where sudden departure creates unacceptable operational risk and you cannot stabilize cover.
+You are in the middle of a major deliverable where sudden departure creates unacceptable operational risk and you cannot stabilise cover.

-Keeping your search confidential under these conditions is prudent.
+Under these conditions, keeping your search confidential is prudent.

 How Internal Moves Fit Into This Decision

-If you want structured learning to help you feel more confident before initiating internal conversations or external disclosures, consider a modular course to build that resilience and clarity; a focused program that helps professionals build lasting career confidence can accelerate readiness and reduce anxiety when making this decision: build lasting career confidence.
+If you want structured learning to help you feel more confident before initiating internal conversations or external disclosures, consider a modular course to build that resilience and clarity; a focused programme that helps professionals build lasting career confidence can accelerate readiness and reduce anxiety when making this decision.

 When giving notice, present a transition plan and negotiate reasonable notice length if the situation allows.
 If your new employer requests an early start, be transparent with your current employer about constraints and offer compressed transition plans if feasible.